hungphambms/Weather-Forecast/README.md

 ## API Problem:
 - The API metaweather.com/api have problem with CORS.
 - I can disable security Chrome (or other browsers) to develop the feature.
-- However, I think CORS should enable in Server.
+However, I think CORS should be enabled on Server.
 - So I changed to new library: api.openweathermap.org

 ## Technology